 Abstract.
 Optical particle counters (OPCs) are common tools for the in situ measurement of aerosol particle number size distributions.
-As the actual quantity measured by OPCs is the intensity of light scattered by individual particles, it is necessary to translate the collected distribution of distribution of detected scattering signals into the desired distribution of particle sizes.
-A crucial part in this challenge is the modeling of OPC response and the calibration of the instrument, i.e. to establish the relation between particle scattering cross-section and measured signal amplitude.
-To date, existing methods lack a comprehensive parametrization of this instrument response, particularly regarding the instrument-induced broadening of size distribution widths.
-We introduce an approach overcoming the present shortcomings by implementing a simple parametrization of the broadening effect and a self-consistent way to evaluate calibration measurements using a Markov chain Monte Carlo (MCMC) method.
-We further outline how to obtain realistic uncertainty estimates for OPC size distributions within this new framework.
-Measurements of particle standards for two OPCs, the Grimm model 1.129 (SkyOPC) and the DMT Passive Cavity Aerosol Spectrometer Probe (PCASP), show substantial reduction in residuals between measured and modeled response compared to existing methods.
-For the presented set of measurements only the new approach yields results that are conform with the true size distributions within the range of model uncertainty.
-The offered approach will help to improve the accuracy of derived size distributions and the assessment of their precision for OPC measurements in general.
+As the actual quantity measured by OPCs is the intensity of light scattered by individual particles, it is necessary to translate the distribution of detected scattering signals into the desired information, i.e. the distribution of particle sizes.
+A crucial part in this challenge is the modeling of OPC response and the calibration of the instrument, i.e. in other words, to establish the relation between instrument-specific particle scattering cross-section and measured signal amplitude.
+To date, existing methods lack a comprehensive parametrization of this instrument OPC response, particularly regarding the instrument-induced broadening of size distribution widths signal amplitude distributions.
+This deficiency can lead to significant size distribution biases.
+We introduce an approach overcoming the present shortcomings by implementing advanced OPC response model including a simple parametrization of the broadening effect and a self-consistent way to evaluate calibration measurements using a Markov chain Monte Carlo (MCMC) method.
+We further outline how to obtain consistently derive particle number size distributions with realistic uncertainty estimates for OPC size distributions within this new framework.
+Measurements Based on measurements of particle standards for two OPCs, the Grimm model 1.129 (SkyOPC) and the DMT Passive Cavity Aerosol Spectrometer Probe (PCASP), show substantial reduction in we demonstrate that residuals between measured and modeled response compared to can be substantially reduced when using the new approach instead of existing methods.
+For the presented More importantly, for the investigated set of measurements only the new approach yields results that are conform with the true size distributions within the range of model uncertainty.
+The offered approach will help to improve presented innovations will help improving the accuracy of derived OPC-derived size distributions and the assessment of their precisionfor OPC measurements in general.

-15 1 Introduction
+1 Introduction